mhotoft/dsc-cp-package/README.md

 The files should be delivered in UTF-8 encoding on our files system (isilon) as shown in the above section.

+Most of the content in the metadata and the tags herein should be straight forward to use and self explanatory.
+Some are explicitly exaplined here in the next sections.

 ### Priority
 Because it take time to ingest the video binaries, we support different levels of urgency when sending an asset.